AryaShetty08/aryashetty08.github.io/aboutPage.md

 ---
-layout: page
+layout: abouts
-title: Welcome!
+title: About Me
-subtitle: You can find more about projects I worked on as well as more info about me here!
+subtitle: A little more about what I do in my free time and what I am interested in!
+columns: 2
+permalink: /aboutPage
 ---